 Everyone remembers the sad incident in 2016 when Lane Graves, who was only two years old, was visiting Disney World’s Grand Floridian Resort and Spa with his parents.
 While near the water, Lane was the victim of an alligator while visiting the shores of Seven Seas Lagoon with his parents.

 The above, including Ms. Dixon’s experience, is only a drop in the bucket of the injuries and deaths occurring at Disney World.

-A traumatic brain injury (TBI) is an injury to a brain that occurs because of an outside force.
+A traumatic brain injury (TBI) is an injury to the brain that occurs because of an outside force.
 For example, the bird that hit Ms. Dixon in the head.
 Her lawyer stated that the bird hit her with the force of a baseball.
 TBIs are classified as mild or severe.
 Regardless of the classification, they present a medical emergency.

 Mild traumatic brain injuries are known as concussions, minor head trauma, minor head injury, or minor brain injury.
 It may not immediately present symptoms after an accident or immediately diagnosed.
 Severe traumatic brain injuries cause permanent damage.
 Often, a severe TBI is diagnosed when the victim is unconscious because of the injury.
 The time the victim is unconscious can vary, but it can be as long as several hours.

 TBIs, regardless of how they are classified, can have a serious impact on the life of the victim and their family.
 If you were hurt in an accident and you were diagnosed with a traumatic brain injury, the Law Office of Julie Johnson may be able to help you protect your legal rights and get you the compensation that you deserve for your injuries, time lost from work, and for your medical bills.
 We provide free initial consultations.
 Call us at 214-290-8001 to schedule your consultation immediately.